GuanchunLi/GuanchunLi.github.io/_pages/about.md

   - /about.html
 ---

-+This is Guanchun Li's home on the web!
+This is Guanchun Li's home on the web!

-+Loren ipsum
+Research interest
+* Mathematical representation of neuronal systems
+* Mechanisms of learning and memory
+* Neuromorphic computing and brain-inspired artificial intelligence